coder-pandit/Web-Projects/README.md

   - Here I am using firebase to authenticate user and store expenses.

 - #### [Mobile Store](https://mobile-store-sks.netlify.com):
-  - THis is a Mobile Store which has some dummy data for now.
+  - This is a Mobile Store which has some dummy data for now.
   - You can add mobile to cart, remove from cart and change quantity.
   - Once done with cart you can checkout for payment using PayPal (using sandbox for now).
   - Currently not storing the data on remote server so as soon as you reload website your cart data is gone.